 I generally have an extended cocktail hour with snacks before the meal, and love the way guests trickle in.
 But if you’re bringing appetizers, please show up on the early side of the window.
 And all guests should definitely show up at least 30 minutes before everyone plans to sit down to eat, especially if you’re bringing an integral part of the meal, like mashed potatoes or stuffing.
 If you don’t, your host will be forced to decide whether or not to wait for you, while other guests grow too drunk to enjoy their turkey and gravy.

+Gabrielle Hamilton disagrees with this request, and for normal dinner parties I’m on her team–I’d rather have you at the table talking to me than in my kitchen doing dishes.
+A huge Thanksgiving changes the equation a little bit, though.
 I have found half-empty beers, and plates with pie remnants crusted on in the craziest places (under towels in a closet, behind the television, under my bed).
 Clear your plate, do a few dishes, be the one who cleans up the spilled glass of wine.